-While many suppliers of "high performance" graphitic brushes add significant metal content to the brushes to improve the electrical performance, they are still burdened with the other known fundamental liabilities of carbon brushes.
+While many suppliers of "high performance" graphitic brushes add significant metal content to the brushes to improve the electrical performance of slip rings, they are still burdened with the other known fundamental liabilities of carbon brushes.
 Some manufacturers have introduced what they term "metal fiber brushes."
-These brushes are typically made from expensive gold alloy.
+These slip ring brushes are typically made from expensive gold alloy.
 These brushes address some of the shortcomings of carbon-based brushes, but since the fibers are oriented tangentially across the sliding surface and sequentially wear through the fibers in a transverse direction, they have relatively short service lives and are therefore not particularly suitable for high speed and high current applications.

 Commercializing Military Technology

 Since Navy submarines operate independently in remote regions and remain submerged for long periods of time, their electrical machinery demands high reliability with low maintenance.
 Several years ago the Navy teamed with the University of Virginia, HiPerCon, LLC, a Virginia small business, and moflon (Defense Holdings, Inc.) to develop a new electrical slip ring brush that could offer high reliability, longer life, and reduced wear debris having very low conductivity.
 The effort was successful and the new technology��a brush consisting of a bundle of thousands of very thin, flexible metal fibers (a "metal fiber brush") running on their tips under very light spring pressure��is now being commercialized.
 What was originally developed for submarines is currently in use or under test in aircraft, power generation, shaft grounding, and other current transfer applications where clean, long-life power, and data transfer is important.